 The production of the X-ray optics for the Athena mission is unique in the world and requires a challenging process using high-tech equipment and procedures.
 The expansion of our cleanroom facilities allows cosine to complete the development of these processes in preparation for the large scale production needed for the Athena mission.

-cosine also expanded facilities for our remote sensing instruments, including the HyperScout instruments, which are so small that they can be flown on nanosatellites, yet so powerful they can detect crops, fires, drought, algae, clouds and much more.
+The HyperScout instruments, which are so small they can be flown on nanosatellites, yet so powerful they can detect crops, fires, drought, algae, clouds and much more.
 Several different versions of HyperScout are currently in space and can be purchased from cosine.

 We look forward to welcoming you to our new location during your next visit!